 Good time management skills are often crucial to your success as a graduate student.
-This Learning Skills presentation offers planning and organizational strategies and explores ways to increase motivation and productivity.
+This Learning Development presentation offers planning and organizational strategies and explores ways to increase motivation and productivity.

 Staying motivated in graduate school can be challenging, particularly when it is difficult to see the light at the end of the tunnel.
 In this presentation, we will discuss factors that affect motivation, challenges to staying motivated in graduate school, and motivational strategies for graduate students.